 Depending on your markets and retail partners, certain certifications may be mandatory:

 Ask potential suppliers which certifications they hold and request documentation.
 If your target retailers have specific packaging compliance requirements, verify that the supplier meets them before signing any agreement.
-For more detail on certification requirements, see our guide on egg carton certifications.
+For more detail, see the egg carton compliance guide, our Quality & Compliance page, and our guide on egg carton certifications.

 7. Customer support and communication